 What information do we share with third parties?

-Clients have access to their Platform Data that is collected and used on the Platform.
-AppNexus may provide Platform Data to partners and service providers for the purpose of operating managing, maintaining, or enhancing AppNexus' services, or as required by law, AppNexus does not share the information collected on the Platform with others, unless legally required.
+Where permitted, we provide clients and third-party providers access to their Platform Data that they collect, acquire, or use on the Platform, and typically they may remove it from the Platform for their own use.
+For a current list of third party providers who may, subject to our clients' permission, receive your data, see here.
+AppNexus may also provide Platform Data to our partners and service providers for the purpose of operating, managing, maintaining, or enhancing our services, including for the safety and security of the Platform and the online industry, or as required by law.
+AppNexus does not share the information collected on the Platform with other third parties, unless legally required.
 Details.

 How is the information stored and how long is it kept?

 Platform Data is stored using generally accepted security standards.
-It is retained for up to 18 months from the date of collection, and is then aggregated.
+It is usually aggregated or deleted within 3-60 days, but may be retained in the Platform for up to 18 months from the date of collection before aggregation or deletion.
 Details.

 What are your choices?